-This procedure describes the procedures applicable to the isolation and energisation of RailCorp's Low Voltage (LV) Distribution Equipment.
+This procedure describes the procedures applicable to the isolation and energisation of Transport Asset Holding Entity of New South Wales (TAHE) Low Voltage (LV) Distribution Equipment.

-This procedure sets down the precautions that shall be taken by all persons intending to carry out any work on or near LV equipment and the procedures required to make the LV equipment safe for work.
+This procedure sets down the precautions that shall be taken by all persons intending to carry out any work near or on/within LV equipment and the procedures required to make the LV equipment safe for work.